 In a survival situation, when water being lost cannot be replaced fast enough, total body fluid levels drop quickly and in turn cause the volume of blood in the body to drop also.
 When blood volume drops too low, perspiration ceases and causes body temperature to become unbalanced.
 Poor blood circulation can also lead to a fatal drop in blood pressure.
 Your body functions are in danger when more than 10% of your body weight is lost through dehydration.

 You can replenish body fluids somewhat with other liquids such as milk, juice, or the syrups in canned fruit or water in canned vegetables.
 Avoid alcohol at all costs as it causes increased urination and increases the rate of dehydration.
 The recommended amount of water intake is at least 64 ounces per day and in a post-SHTF scenario where your body is being pushed to its physical limits makes drinking water even more important for you to remain healthy.

 So a crucial part of your survival planning needs to revolve around your ability to secure, filter, and purify water for drinking in sufficient quantities that you can keep you and your family or group members fully hydrated.

 Need for Food

 Malnutrition was a big health issue during the Great Depression, not that long ago actually.
 Many people, including children, suffered from malnutrition.
-Contrary to popular belief, malnutrition isn’t just about not having enough volume of food to eat, it’s also about not having the right kinds of food to eat to replenish your body and keep it working properly.
+Contrary to popular belief, malnutrition isn’t just about not having enough volume of food, it’s also about not having the right kinds of food to replenish your body and keep it working properly.